 The PhD in Health Policy engages in a multidisciplinary approach designed to develop a range of competencies needed to undertake sophisticated research and analysis in the health policy field.
 The program is especially suited for individuals who completed or are near completion of a Master's degree in public health, public policy, economics, demography, or allied fields from an accredited institution.
 Strong applicants who completed a bachelor's degree in such fields will also be considered.
 Qualified applicants with degrees from institutions in foreign countries are also eligible for admission.
-All applicants must submit scores from the Graduate Record Exam (GRE) taken within five years of the date of application.
+While not strictly required, it is highly recommended that applicants submit scores from the Graduate Record Exam (GRE) taken within five years up to the date of application.
 Admission to this program is highly selective and successful applicants will need to have strong academic credentials.
 Students must maintain a GPA of 3.0 to remain in the program.